anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.md

 <a name="1.1"></a>
 ## 1.1 Introduction

+This document (at this stage, not a RA, we're just using the template as a placeholder), discusses the role of Kubernetes in managing NFV software components (e.g. VNFCs).
+Application containers such as those managed by Kubernetes can be considered a Foundational PaaS capability<sup>1</sup> and so the following terms can all be thought of as being the topic of this document:
+- Kubernetes PaaS (Platform-as-a-Service)
+- CaaS (Containers-as-a-Service)
+- Kubernetes-based CaaS (Containers-as-a-Service)
+- Kubernetes-as-a-Service
-Kubernetes itself is a “system for automating deployment, scaling, and management of containerized applications”.
-Kubernetes place within our architecture should therefore be closely linked to the application lifecycle.

-However, it is very important to point out that Kubernetes Platforms are not just Kubernetes, they also consist of a whole load of other open source projects, or add-ons, such as:
+Kubernetes itself is a “system for automating deployment, scaling, and management of containerized applications” and therefore Kubernetes place within our architecture should therefore be closely linked to the application lifecycle.
+However, it is very important to point out that Kubernetes Platforms, in addition to Kubernetes itself, also consist of other open source projects, or add-ons, such as:
 - CNI-compliant network plugins
 - CSI-compliant storage plugins
 - CRI-compliant container runtimes